 Bond also recommends a probiotic supplement.
 “If our microbiome doesn’t contain enough friendly species of bacteria, we may extract more calories from the foods we do eat,” she warns.

 Then of course there’s the exercise.
-For ab satisfaction, Adam Hewitt, trainer at Ten Health & Fitness that specialise in Pilates, recommends steady-state exercise working at 70% of your heart rate max for 30 minutes, combined with some Superman and dead bug exercises.
+For ab satisfaction, Adam Hewitt, trainer at Ten Health & Fitness that specializes in Pilates, recommends steady-state exercise working at 70% of your heart rate max for 30 minutes, combined with some Superman and dead bug exercises.
 “For the Superman, kneel on your hands and knees and engage your lower abdominals.
 Raise and straighten your right arm and left leg, hold for 10 seconds and then swap sides.
 Once you’ve strengthened your abs and found your balance, flip over and do the same sequence but lying on your back with legs in a table-top position.”